Kwiebs/Forpetswithlove/exampleSite/content/english/blog/diy-cat-scratching-post-ideas.md

 Wrap the sisal rope tightly around the wood post, securing it with glue.
 Attach the post to a sturdy base.

+Find sisal rope and wood posts on https://amzn.to/3H6po5r.
 ## 3. Tree Branch Scratching Post

 ### Materials